-Data entry and reporting in the OVC Performance Measurement Tool (PMT) began January 1, 2016, for VOCA funded activities that occurred since October 1, 2015.
-Thereafter, data should be entered quarterly (October-December, January-March, etc.).
-The deadline for submitting data is 45 days after the close of the reporting period.
+The Victim Assistance program performance measures are reported in two formats-quantitative (numeric responses) and qualitative (narrative responses).
+Data collection will begin with VOCA-funded activities that occur from October 1, 2015 through December 31, 2015.
+Data submission for this first quarter of data will start January 1, 2016 and is due by February 15, 2016.
+Grantees should enter the data in quarterly increments (October-December 2015, January-March 2016, etc.) and submit it within 45 days after the close of a reporting period.
 To meet this deadline, if grantees choose to have their subgrantees submit this data, then the grantee may need to establish earlier reporting deadlines for their subgrantees.